smadarapu01/EmployeeManagement/README.md

 This document will explains how repository created and project managed along with the detailed steps.

 Task 1:
-	Create repository with branches and provide pull permission to another user.
+	Create repository with branches and provide pull permission.
 Task 2:
 	Create versioning to Commit (Tagging)
 =========================================================================================================